 Padparadscha, a pink-orange hue that refers to the lotus blossom, is one of the most coveted types of sapphire.
 It is also one of the most popular non-blue types of sapphire.
 Although it has a pink hue, it is distinct from the comparatively more common and much less prized pink sapphire.

 Historically, Sri Lanka has been a prominent producer of sapphires.
 Even Ancient Rome was aware of the region's precious exports.
 Maritime trade brought sapphires, amethysts, silver, gold, and animals from India to Egypt.

 The British colonized Sri Lanka in the late 18th century and kept it until 1948.
-Ceylon (the name Sri Lanka was known by at the time) was known to Europeans for a long time, but it was only taken over during Britain's industrialization.
+Ceylon (the name Sri Lanka was called at the time) was known to Europeans for a long time, but it was only taken over during Britain's industrialization.
 Before Britain, however, there was the Dutch and before the Dutch (and during depending on the time period exactly) the Portuguese.
 Before, all of them were kingdoms and enjoyed independence from European overlords.

 "A Dutch Gentleman," wrote that Ceylon had many "rubies, sapphires, white and blue topazes" that could be found in vast quantities.